Stay alert > Control the virus > Save lives

 The plan outlines the work that is under way to mitigate the risks posed by Covid-19, to provide help and support to those that need it.
 It also sets out how the Commissioner will continue to support the Chief Constable while also holding him to account in delivering an efficient and effective policing service to communities during the crisis.

 The document sits alongside the main Warwickshire Police and Crime Plan, which remains in place to 2021 through the Commissioner’s extended term of office, with the overall ambition of creating a safer, more secure Warwickshire.

 From the PCC

-- Emergency funding available to support domestic abuse and sexual violence victims’ services – May 20
+- Extra funding for domestic abuse and sexual violence support services – June 24

 - Projects given a £2.25 million boost to help keep Warwickshire safe and aid coronavirus response – May 14

 - PCC puts questions to the Chief Constable on public’s behalf – May 13

 - PCC publishes plan to support communities over the next 12 months – May 7

 - Police and partners urge public not to buy tickets to illegal raves after man arrested – 8 July

 - Police thank the ‘vast majority’ of people who behaved responsibly over the weekend – 6 July

 - Warwickshire Police & Warwickshire County Council asking people to behave responsibly this weekend – 3 July